 Big River Magazine highlighted this phenomenon in their 2018 September-October issue.

 U. Show that your community maximizes the value of right-of-way space (e.g., power lines, pipelines, etc.) by planting them with native grasses, shrubs, herbs, and other prairie/grassland plants.

 Funding was secured to complete the massive feasibility study, plan the trail location running mostly under the CapX2020 power lines and acquire land rights.
-In 2019 the Winona Connector began, connecting the Great River State Trail that ends in Marshland to Winona MN across the remnants of the historic Wagon Bridge.
+In 2019 the Winona Connector began, connecting the Great River State Trail that ends in Marshland to Winona, MN, across the remnants of the historic Wagon Bridge.
 An initial step to this project is an expansive walking/riding bridge over the railroad tracks.
-A capital campaign to raise funding is currently in progress, "Bridging The Bluffs".
-It is expected that the Winona Connector project will be completed in 2020 with building of the main trail from Alma to the Winona Connector to follow.
+Completed in 2020, "Bridging The Bluffs" completes the Winona Connector Project with building of the main trail from Alma to the Winona Connector to follow.